-Multimodal vehicle interactions: So far, most MFD literature focused on car traffic, al though in the last years, interactions between different modes are receiving increasing atten tion: For example, bi-modal interactions, i.e. between cars and buses (13, 14, 15) or cars and pedestrians (16), but also tri-modal interactions between cars, buses, and bicycles (17).
-As the latter show, interactions between different modes have different effects on the overall pace of the vehicles compared to cases where only unimodal interactions are considered.
+Table I. Model Specification

-Multimodal interaction effects come on top of the delays that occur due to network loading and unloading (increasing and decreasing vehicle densities).
+Variable Meaning k Average network density in vehicles per meter V obs Average journey speed observed in the network in meters per second v Desired journey speed in the network in meters per second γ Excess delays in seconds per meter L Network loading indicator.
+Equal to one when network is in the loading state (increasing vehicle density), zero otherwise.
+Unitless Parameter Meaning λ MFD smoothing parameter (see Ambühl et al. [9]).
+Unitless ß0 Intercept of the excess delay model in seconds per meter $\beta_k$ Effect of traffic density on excess delays in seconds per vehicle $\beta_L$ Effect of network loading on excess delays in seconds per meter supporting data (time span, experimental variation).
+If the underlying data is biased-for example, only exhibiting one loading pattern-it could be that the resampled upper bound is biased in such a way that the excess delay estimation is less reliable in the sequel analysis.
+The MFD literature suggests that additional or excess delays occur for three main reasons:

-2. Network loading processes and hysteresis: Research has shown that the onset and offset of congestion leads to different density distributions from a spatial perspective (18).
-This is reflected in the MFD, where for a given density the observed flows during unloading of the network, i.e. the offset of congestion, are usually lower than during the loading phase.
-While the corresponding traffic dynamics can be explained by the FD on the link level, the upper MFD curve fails to do so.
+Note: MFD = macroscopic fundamental diagram.

-3. Traffic signal control: In some circumstances, the urban traffic controller may exert additional red times for car traffic, e.g. to protect a certain perimeter from overcrowding (19) or to prioritize public transport (20).
+- 1. Multimodal vehicle interactions: So far, most MFD literature has focused on car traffic, although in the last years, interactions between different modes have been receiving increasing attention: for example, bimodal interactions, that is, between cars and buses (13-15) or cars and pedestrians (16), but also trimodal interactions between cars, buses, and bicycles (17).
+As the latter show, interactions between different modes have different effects on the overall pace of the vehicles compared with cases where only unimodal interaction are considered.
+Multimodal interaction effects come on top of the delays that occur because of network loading and unloading (increasing and decreasing vehicle densities). - 2.
+Network loading processes and hysteresis: Research has shown that the onset and offset of congestion leads to different density distributions from a spatial perspective (18, 19).
+This is reflected in the MFD, where for a given density the observed flows during unloading of the network, that is, the offset of congestion, are usually lower than during the loading phase.
+While the corresponding traffic dynamics can be explained by the FD on the link level, the upper MFD curve fails to do so. - 3.
+Traffic signal control: In some circumstances, the urban traffic controller may exert additional red times for car traffic-for example, to protect a certain perimeter from overcrowding (20) or to prioritize public transport (21).
 In either case, general traffic experiences additional delays that are in excess to those that are reflected in the desired MFD.

-Another contributor to excess delays could be the network topology and supply character-13 istics, such as speed limits, lane widths, number of intersections, or its structure.
-For example, in a 14 city with a high number of links with speed limits below the city-wide speed limit, the mean speed 15 could be lower than average on the other links and therefore result in "artificial" excess delays.
-For 16 single analyses focusing on one city, this effect may be negligible.
-When comparing two different 17 cities with substantial differences in the network topology, we suggest controlling for these effects 18 in the delay model.
-This limitation will be further investigated in our future research, e.g., by sim-19 ulation experiments that analyze the interaction effects of network structure and loading on excess 20 delays in particular.
-21
+Another contributor to excess delays could be the network topology (22) and supply characteristics, such as speed limits, lane widths, number of intersections, or its structure.
+For example, in a city with a high number of links with speed limits below the citywide speed limit, the mean speed could be lower than average on the other links and therefore result in "artificial" excess delays.
+For single analyses focusing on one city, this effect may be negligible.
+When comparing two different cities with substantial differences in the network topology, we suggest controlling for these effects in the delay model.
+This limitation will be further investigated in our future research, for example by simulation experiments that analyze the interaction effects of network structure and loading on excess delays in particular.